eclipse-slm/information-receiving-service/README.md

       submodel-repository: "https://submodel-repository.local"  # base URL of (remote) Submodel Repository
 ```

+As an alternative to the config file, the above configuration can also be passed as JSON via the environment variable `APP_CONFIG`.

 ### Start IRS (Information Receiving Service)

 Use docker-compose.yml in root folder of this project to start the IRS: